Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Basic Functions & Operation

 Air and oil are essential aspects of many rotary screw air compressor systems.
-Compressed air is the end goal, which requires atmospheric air, but synthetic oil is just as important.
+Compressed air is the end goal, which requires atmospheric air, but synthetic oil is just as essential.
 Oil is used to lubricate the system and is the not-so-secret weapon that makes rotary screws so efficient at a lower price point.

 But the use of oil also makes the air compressor systems more complex.
 In addition to requiring a mechanism for producing compressed air, rotary screw air compressors also need to circulate, filter, and recycle oil.